 In case you want to stay updated about the topic of logistics innovations or receive updates about the logistics events in the future:

-Because supply chain teams typically receive poor information and visibility from their service providers, they often must result in excess inventory, unnecessary transportation cost, and a challenge to meet customer demands.
+Because supply chain teams typically receive poor information and visibility from their service providers, they often must result in excess inventory, unnecessary transportation costs, and a challenge to meet customer demands.
 But with so many new supply chain solutions on the market, it can be difficult for shippers to differentiate between software providers when everyone is using the same buzzwords or failing to deliver on their promises.
-ClearMetal is a startup that believes visibility can only be gained and business problems can only be solved when the underlying data problem is solved first.
+ClearMetal, being one of the best supply chain visibility startups, believes that visibility can only be gained and business problems can only be solved when the underlying data problem is solved first.

 ClearMetal is one of the remarkable supply chain visibility startups aiming to solve this data problem through its cloud-based software-as-a-service application, which leverages proprietary machine learning and AI technology to first clean and make sense of inaccurate supply chain data, then deliver end-to-end inventory visibility with proactive exception management, alerting, functionality, and collaboration capabilities.